datahub-project/datahub/docs/rfc/lineage/field level lineage.md

 ### DatasetFieldURN
 A unique identifier for a field in a dataset will be introduced in the form of DatasetFieldUrn.
+And this urn will be the key for DatasetField entity.
 A sample is as below.

 > urn:li:datasetField:(urn:li:dataset:(urn:li:dataPlatform:kafka,demo.orders,PROD),/restaurant)